exporl/apex-documentation/development/windows-debugging.md

 "%SYMSTOREDIR%\symstore.exe" add /r /s %APEXSYMSTORE% /t "Apex" /v "Build %BUILD_NUMBER%" /f "bin\%RELEASETYPE%-installed\bin\*.*"
 `

-This is executed every Apex master build.
+This is executed every APEX master build.

 ### Crash dumps

-When Apex crashes it will make a minidump at the location of the executable.
-Together with the symbols from the symbol store these can be used to recreate the state Apex was in at the point of the crash.
+When APEX crashes it will make a minidump at the location of the executable.
+Together with the symbols from the symbol store these can be used to recreate the state APEX was in at the point of the crash.

 ### WinDbg